Type 2 Diabetes Guide

 Here are a few tips on how to lower your risk of getting diabetes:

-You may wish to do a little research first before you meet with your dietician.
-The glycemic index is one tool that can help you choose manage a healthier way of eating.
+You may wish to do a little research first before you meet with your dietitian.
+The is one tool that can help you choose manage a healthier way of eating.
 Generally you will want to reduce the amount of sweet, salty, refined or processed foods, fried or fatty foods; cut down on alcohol consumption; and eat a wholesome diet of fresh fruits, vegetables, whole grain starches, and lean proteins.

 • Establish a regular exercise routine.
 Exercise is a great way to feel better and get fit (as a bonus, it could make it a little easier to lose weight too).
 It also helps to control blood sugar levels.
 A combination of cardio exercise (like jogging, biking, swimming) and resistance training using weights is best.
+Include

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.